msabramo/defrost/README.rst

 You can mark packages as deprecated by declaring a list of requirements in a YAML file then loading it and passing the result of it to ``PipFreeze.load_requirements()``.
-Packages present in the requirement file will be marked as deprecated if they don't satisfy the requirement version.
+Packages present in PipFreeze will be marked as deprecated if they don't satisfy the loaded requirements.
 You can also provide an optional reason to why a package is deprecated.

 Here is sample YAML file: